 You can also quickly add resources to your organization.
 You can link directly to the resources OR if you save them in a cloud based system you can link to them in your cloud based system.
 If you are a Pink Oatmeal All-Access Member you can link right to Pink Oatmeal and download from there.

 Digital resources can generally be played right on the tablet.
 For example, if you plan to play a digital game with a student as part of their treatment you can pull that game right up from your planning and play on your tablet, computer or interactive whiteboard.

 Even if a resource you are using is a printable resource, it’s nice to link that resource to your plans so you can come back and reference it when you are documenting, when planning for the next session or even a year later.

 Again, you can have these plans in each individual students folder or in it’s own folder.
 That part is really up to you and what works best for your organization system and the students you service.
 Plus, you can always start one way and change it up, copy and paste are your friends in the electronic world.

 If you are a Pink Oatmeal All-Access Pass Member, you probably already have checked out the themed lesson plans.
 If you aren’t an All-Access Pass holder, run now and check it out!
 These lesson plans are another simple and easy way to have lots of planning already done for you!
 Check out the video below of the lesson plans in action.

 Daily Communication Forms

-So there are a few things that I like to keep paper.
-I have a form that I try to send home with my students after each session.
-There are times I forget, but for the most part I get them home.
-I believe it promotes a good relationship with the student’s parents when I update them on what’s going on in regards to their school based therapy.
+As much as I LOVE digital organization, there are a few things that I like to keep paper.
+I have a form that I would to send home with my students after each session if the parents liked updates.
+I found this faster and easier than trying to dig up email addresses and sit down and email after each session.
+I always thought these notes promoted a good relationship with the student’s parents when I update them on what’s going on in regards to their school based therapy.